arcreative/homebridge-smartthings-routine/README.md

 ## Credits

-Credit to `jnewland` for the `HelloHomeBridge.groovy` file, as well as the realization that this awesome functionality is available at this stage of HomeKit support.
+Credit to [jnewland](https://github.com/jnewland) for the [HelloHomeBridge.groovy](HelloHomeBridge.groovy) file, as well as the realization that this awesome functionality is available at this early stage of HomeKit support.